algon-ns/nec.emacs.d/README.md

 So the expierience were not really good, but I’ve now for about half a year been playing with configuring my emacs.

-I’m using an old iMAC 27” (Mid 2011 and High Sierra), this machine is more than 10 years by now, and can’t be upgraded, however it suits me well, so I hesitate buying a new.
+I’m using an old iMAC 27” (Mid 2011 and High Sierra), this machine is about 10 years by now, and can’t be upgraded, however it suits me well, so I hesitate buying a new.

 By the way, I’m a Dane from Denmark, born in 1945, and educated a Master of Science (Chemical engineering, with speciality in quantum mechanical theory and computer simulations of chemical reactions).
+I'm not expecting to get a Nobel Prize, as my work still have not reached the mainstream industry, but I believe it will some day in the future :-)

 ## about this file

 Thanks to at lot of people, I’ve had a lot of inspiration reading and trying to figure out, what they did and why they did it..

-Insert witty quote about imitation, theft, and plagiarism here.
-Many of the ideas in this file are stolen from inspired by the works of others:
+Insert a witty quote about imitation, theft, and plagiarism here.
+Many of the ideas in this file are ~stolen from~ inspired by the works of others:

 A few to mention: